Mexico arrests judge linked by US to notorious cartel

-MEXICO CITY (AP) - Mexican authorities have arrested a judge who the U.S. Treasury Department alleges is linked to Jalisco New Generation, one of the country’s bloodiest drug cartels.
+MEXICO CITY (AP) - A Mexico judge whom the U.S. Treasury Department accuses of ties to Jalisco New Generation, one of the country’s bloodiest drug cartels, was arrested in the city of Guadalajara on Friday, judicial authorities said.

-Mexico’s General Council of the Judiciary had presented a complaint to federal prosecutors in May against Isidro Avelar Gutiérrez for purported “asset irregularities and additional income.”
+Mexico’s General Council of the Judiciary, which announced the arrest of 59-year-old Isidro Avelar Gutiérrez and said he was being taken to Mexico City, had filed a complaint against him with federal prosecutors in May over purported “asset irregularities and additional income.”

-Earlier that month the U.S. Treasury designated and sanctioned him under the Kingpin Act “because of his actions on behalf” of Jalisco New Generation and an allied group known as Los Cuinis.
+Earlier that month the U.S. Treasury Department designated and sanctioned Avelar Gutiérrez under the Kingpin Act “because of his actions on behalf” of Jalisco New Generation and an allied group known as Los Cuinis.
+It alleged he had taken bribes from the two organizations “in exchange for providing favorable judicial rulings to their senior members.”

-U.S. authorities alleged Avelar Gutiérrez took bribes from the organizations “in exchange for providing favorable judicial rulings to their senior members.”
+Jalisco New Generation takes its name from Jalisco state, of which Guadalajara is the capital, and its aggressive expansion and brutal violence have posed a major challenge to Mexican police and soldiers.

-The General Council of the Judiciary announced Friday’s arrest in Guadalajara, saying in a statement that he was being taken to Mexico City.
+Washington considers it one of the world’s five most dangerous transnational criminal organizations, responsible for trafficking tons of cocaine, methamphetamine and fentanyl to the United States as well as for a high death toll.

 Sign up for Daily Newsletters